citrus-it/illumos-omnios/README.md

 1. The contribution process must be simple and must encourage new contributors to repeatedly contribute.
-2. XXX: describe that we want releases
+2. We aim to have periodic releases (roughly one every 6 months).
+Security patches will be provided between releases.
 3. Unleashed aims to be a modern operating system base.
   1. Modern compiler support.
 Currently, we support only gcc 4.4.4, however we hope to allow a wider range of gcc versions.
 Eventually, we would